 New coring associated with this effort will include the Arctic, Antarctic, and mid-latitude sites.
-Several countries, including the U.S, are considering new coring associated with the 2,000-year array theme.
-Recent, current, and desired future U.S. or U.S./International efforts include South Pole; Central Alaska Range; British Columbia (Mt.
+Recent and desired future U.S. or U.S./International efforts include Central Alaska Range; British Columbia (Mt.
 Waddington); Detroit Plateau on the Antarctic Peninsula; multiple locations on the coastal WAIS ice shelves and ice domes; the Aurora Basin in Antarctica; Hercules Dome (the 2,000-year record would be part of a deeper core); Greenland coastal ice caps, and high accumulation rate sites in Greenland.
 This list is not exclusive, but illustrates the diversity of discussions within the research community.

-3. Large-Scale Global Climate Change (40,000year network): The past 40,000 years include the last glacial maximum, the glacial-interglacial transition, and our present warm period (the Holocene) as well as the sequence of abrupt swings (Dansgaard-Oeschger events) in climate as recorded in Greenland ice cores and other archives. glacial-interglacial climate The transition is the best-documented global response to large-scale changes in climate forcing; the earlier abrupt changes are the best examples of this enigmatic process.
+- 3. Large-Scale Global Climate Change: The past 40,000 years include the last glacial maximum, the glacial-interglacial transition, and our present warm period (the Holocene) as well as the sequence of abrupt swings (Dansgaard-Oeschger events) in climate as recorded in Greenland ice cores and other climate archives.
+The glacial-interglacial transition is the best-documented global response to large-scale changes in climate forcing; the earlier abrupt changes are the best examples of this enigmatic process.
 The Holocene is one of the more stable climatic periods, potentially providing the conditions for an outburst of human societal development.
-The reason for this apparent constancy in Holocene climate as well as the linkage between preclimate swings and development is still a matter of debate.
+The reason for this apparent constancy in Holocene climate as well as the linkage between pre-industrial climate swings and human development is still a matter of debate.
 To understand these phenomena we need to resolve their spatial and temporal evolution.
 Ice cores are uniquely placed to provide the contrasting polar elements of climate in high resolution as well as a suite of measurements (such as greenhouse gas concentrations).
 In addition, we need to understand the response of the Antarctic, Greenland, and other Arctic ice sheets to climate change.
-In particular, the contribution of the large ice sheets to the glacialinterglacial sea level change, and the temporal evolution over the last 40,000 years, are still matters of debate.
-The primary objectives of the 40,000-year ice core network include:
+In particular, the contribution of the large ice sheets to the glacial-interglacial sea level change, and the temporal evolution over the last 40,000 years, are still matters of debate.
+The primary objectives of the 40,000-year ice core network include: - Determining the detailed magnitude and relative timing of warming and climate forcing mechanisms (e.g. greenhouse gases) in Greenland and Antarctica during deglaciation, in order to evaluate mechanisms for large-scale global climate change.

-Determining the detailed magnitude and relative timing of warming and climate forcing mechanisms (e.g. greenhouse gases) in Greenland and Antarctica during deglaciation, in order to evaluate mechanisms for large-scale global climate change.
+Developing spatial patterns of environmental parameters that relate to ocean surface conditions, including sea ice extent and biological productivity.

-- Developing spatial patterns of environmental parameters that relate to ocean surface conditions, including sea ice extent and biological productivity. - Understanding the changes in magnitude and spatial pattern of sources and sinks of greenhouse gases on millennial and centennial time scales. - Understanding the spatial and temporal evolution of rapid climate changes (e.g., Dansgaard-Oeschger events, the last glacial termination) related to changes in ocean and atmospheric circulation. - Constraining the histories and budgets of atmospheric trace gases such as carbon monoxide, carbonyl sulfide, methyl chloride, and methyl bromide to elucidate changes in atmospheric chemistry and biogeochemical cycles over the glacial-interglacial transition. - Synchronizing records in Greenland and Antarctica using high-resolution measurements of methane, dust, and isotopic ratios and providing records that can link to non-ice core climate records in mid- and low latitudes - Investigating relationships between major changes in atmospheric circulation and CO2 cycling in the Southern Ocean due to dust fertilization and ocean mixing. - Quantifying climate forcing magnitudes from explosive volcanism and solar variability.
+- Understanding the changes in magnitude and spatial pattern of sources and sinks of greenhouse gases on millennial and centennial time scales. - Understanding the spatial and temporal evolution of rapid climate changes (e.g., Dansgaard-Oeschger events, the last glacial termination) related to changes in ocean and atmospheric circulation. - Constraining the histories and budgets of atmospheric trace gases such as carbon monoxide, carbonyl sulfide, methyl chloride, and methyl bromide to elucidate changes in atmospheric chemistry and biogeochemical cycles over the glacial-interglacial transition. - Synchronizing records in Greenland and Antarctica using high-resolution measurements of methane, dust, and isotopic ratios and providing records that can link to non-ice core climate records in midand low latitudes - Investigating relationships between major changes in atmospheric circulation and CO2 cycling in the Southern Ocean due to dust fertilization and ocean mixing. - Quantifying climate forcing magnitudes from explosive volcanism and solar variability.